Get insider access

 Mid-Mid

-The mid accuracy is outstanding.
-The response throughout the range is very even and flat, allowing for vocals and lead instruments to be reproduced crisply and with a lot of detail.
+The mid-accuracy is outstanding.
+The response throughout the range is very even and flat and follows our target extremely well.
+This allows for vocals and lead instruments to be reproduced crisply and with a lot of detail.
 There's very little deviation in this range from our target curve, so they're an excellent reference point for accurately analyzing mid-range instruments.
 In songs like Pharoah Sanders' Love Will Find a Way, the alternating saxophone, guitar, and keyboard solos all sound well-defined, with accurately reproduced timbres.

 8.7